-When you need to fix charge and payment errors, change the responsible party for an encounter, or alter encounter information that appears on a claim (such as diagnoses or prior authorization numbers), use the Correct Mistakes (
+When you need to change the responsible party for an encounter or alter encounter information that appears on a claim (such as diagnoses or prior authorization numbers), use the Correct Mistakes (

 - 1 Open the Correct Mistakes (oops) Tool in Practice Management